s Kenneth Lee Gallery - Instructional Videos

 Here's a remarkably fast and easy way to tone monochrome images.

-2 minute video: Vintage Toning with Color Transfer
+2 minute video: Toning Monochrome Images with Color Transfer

 Easy Spot Removal with Adobe Camera Raw